AtharvaDendge/CTF_Journey_Writeups/Tryhackme/Walkthroughs/Search Skills.md

 ## 🚀 Starting Point

-After joining the room and connecting to the TryHackMe VPN, we’re ready to start exploring search operators, specialized engines, and documentation skills.
 👉 This is the point where the actual OSINT methodology begins.

-🕵️ Task 1: Introduction
+## 🕵️ Task 1: Introduction

 The internet is flooded with information.
 As security professionals we must search smartly, not blindly.

 Focus areas:

-Evaluate credibility of sources
+* Evaluate credibility of sources

-Use search engines efficiently
+* Use search engines efficiently

-Explore specialized OSINT search engines
+* Explore specialized OSINT search engines

-Read technical documentation
+* Read technical documentation

-Utilize social media & news outlets
+* Utilize social media & news outlets

-Example: Google search for “learn hacking” returns ~1.5 billion results.
+* Example: Google search for “learn hacking” returns ~1.5 billion results.

 ✅ No answers required here.## 👨‍💻 Author